ci-lhh/blogger-data-test/README.md

 1. For each page in table below, do following:
    1. Select title to load for editing
    1. In right-hand menu sidebar, select `Search Description`
-   1. Enter search description from table below
+   1. Copy search description from table below and paste into page search description
    1. In right-hand menu sidebar, select `Options`
-   1. Select reader comments permission from table belowv
+   1. Select reader comments permission from table below
    1. In upper-right-hand screen corner, click `Update` button
    1. In upper-left-hand screen corner, click `←` (back) button